carrier-io/carrier-io.github.io/_posts/2023-07-28-carrier-configure-comparison-backend.md

 1. Once the test is finished, check the test result in the Carrier UI.
 2. Verify the status in the UI and the status in the letter to assess if the test meets the configured thresholds and baseline expectations.
-   - Email Summary
+   - **Email Summary**
    ![Email Summary](/assets/posts_img/email_summary_1.png)
-   - Build Status
+   - **Build Status**
    ![Build Status](/assets/posts_img/success_builds.png)
-   - Report Status
+   - **Report Status**
    ![Report Status](/assets/posts_img/success_report.png)

 ### Step 8: Update Thresholds

 1. Set the "Response Time" threshold value to be less than 3

 > Note: Every request's response time should be less than 3 seconds.
-If more than 3 seconds + deviation than the build will fail.
+If it exceeds 3 seconds + deviation, the build will fail.
 {: .prompt-info }

 2. Set the "Error rate" threshold < 10

-> Note: Total error rate should be less than 10%.
-If more than 10 percent + deviation than the build will fail.
+> Note: The total error rate should be less than 10%.
+If it exceeds 10 percent + deviation, the build will fail.
 {: .prompt-info }

 3. Set the "Throughput" > 3 requests per second

-> Note: Total throughput should be more than 3 requests per second.
-If less than 3 requests + deviation than the build will fail.
+> Note: The total throughput should be more than 3 requests per second.
+If it is less than 3 requests + deviation, the build will fail.
 {: .prompt-info }

    ![Updated Thresholds](/assets/posts_img/updated_thresholds.png)